bopling/bopling.github.io/docs/_posts/2023-03-23-this-too-shall-pass.md

             </a>
 </audio>

+the song is **This Is A Life** by *Son Lux*. it was made for the movie Everything Everywhere All At Once, which is a fantastic movie and a must-watch.

 # this too shall pass

 i think a lot about this quote. it's not attributed to anyone in specific, although people do accredit its popularity to the 19th century poet Edward FitzGerald.